Home

 Liberty Nickels

-Miss Liberty showed up again on the US five-cent coin in 1883.
-The Shield Nickel, in production since 1866, was viewed as rather plain and unimpressive, and had few defenders when talks began to replace it with something more stylish.
+Miss Liberty showed up again on the US five cent coin in 1883.
+The Shield Nickel, in production since 1866, was viewed as rather plain, and had few defenders when talks began to replace it with something more stylish.

 The most infamous distributor of the Racketeer Nickel was a Boston man named Josh Tatum.
 He linked up with a friend who gold electroplated thousands of the new “V” nickels.
 Tatum successfully passed many of these off as five-dollar gold coins, buying small items to receive at least four real dollars in change.